Helicopters to help speed Scottish vote count

 EDINBURGH Scots should know by the early morning of Friday, Sept.
 19, whether they have chosen to become an independent nation or to stay a part of the United Kingdom thanks to special measures to get votes counted as soon as possible.

-Ballot counting will start right after polling stations in schools, church halls and community centers from the Borders to the Shetland Islands in the North Sea close at 10 p.m.
-(2100 GMT) on Sept.
+Ballot counting will start right after polling stations in schools, church halls and community centres from the Borders to the Shetland Islands in the North Sea close at 10 p.m. on Sept.
 18 after opening at 7 a.m.

 A total of 4,166,683 Scots and residents of Scotland are registered to vote in the historic referendum.
 The white ballot paper will ask the simple, single question: "Should Scotland be an independent country – Yes or No.?